Bruno Gomes (footballer, born 1996): Estoril

-At the end of the Serie A season Gomes returned to Internacional having failed to feature for the first team during his loan spell at Genoa.
-Genoa subsequently opted against exercising their option to sign him permanently and on 22 July 2016 he was loaned to Portuguese Primeira Liga side Estoril for the 2016–17 season.
+At the end of the Serie A season, Gomes returned to Internacional, having failed to feature for the first team during his loan spell at Genoa.
+Genoa subsequently opted against exercising their option to sign him permanently and on 22 July 2016, he was loaned to Portuguese Primeira Liga side Estoril for the 2016–17 season.

 Gomes made his Primeira Liga debut on 11 September, coming on as a second-half substitute for Kléber in a 0–0 draw with Paços de Ferreira.
 On 23 September he scored the first professional goals of his career, coming off the bench to net a brace in a 4–2 loss to Sporting CP.

 Gomes scored his first cup goal two months later on 19 November, netting in stoppage-time in a 2–0 Taça de Portugal victory over Cova da Piedade.
-He followed the goal up with braces against Sanjoanense and Benfica, though the latter was not enough to prevent Estoril being knocked out of the tournament in the semi-finals.
+He followed the goal up with braces against Sanjoanense and Benfica, though the latter was not enough to prevent Estoril from being knocked out of the tournament in the semi-finals.
 In total, he amassed 28 appearances for the season and scored eight goals.

 In August 2017, Gomes terminated his contract with Internacional in order to sign with Estoril permanently.
-Internacional approached FIFA with an appeal following his move, claiming that they had rejected both a transfer offer from Estoril, and a request from the player for the rescission and that he was still contracted to the club.
+Internacional approached FIFA with an appeal following his move, claiming that they had rejected both a transfer offer from Estoril, and a request from the player for the rescision and that he was still contracted to the club.
 Despite Internacional's contestations, Estoril registered Gomes for the season on 31 August.
 He ultimately made 21 appearances for the season, scoring once.

 Loan to Vitória and Aves

-On 10 July 2018, Gomes returned to Brazil where he joined Vitória on a season long loan.
+On 10 July 2018, Gomes returned to Brazil, where he joined Vitória on a season-long loan.
 He departed the following month, however, having not played a single match, to join Portuguese side Aves on loan instead.